OnionUI/Onion/website/docs/07-apps/01-included-in-onion/scraper.md

 ## Features

-- Automatically download covers from 3 different sources (ScreenScraper, Retroarch and Launchbox)
+- Automatically download covers from 3 different sources (ScreenScraper, RetroArch and LaunchBox)
 - Media type selection (Boxart, 3D, Screenshot, Title Screen, Marquee, Mix)
 - Preferred region selection (will give a priority to the covers from your own region)
 - Manage ScreenScraper accounts (less errors and faster when registered/logged in)